cjrh/google-images-downloader/README.rst

 The caveats are that you're *probably* going to need **Python >= 3.5** for this.
 I don't have a lot of free time for hobby projects, and they're how I experiment with new Python features.
-It is an incredible amount of work to make a Python package that works on everything, and I just don't have the time and/or energy. *If you want it to work on 2.7, and you provide a working PR, I will very likely merge that in*.
+It is an incredible amount of work to make a Python package that works on everything (I've done it for other projects), and I just don't have the time and/or energy. *If you want it to work on 2.7, and you provide a working PR, I will very likely merge that in*.
 I just don't have time to do it myself.

 **However**: you don't actually need to do all that work.
 Just use